OctopusDeploy/docs/docs/deployment-examples/azure-deployments/service-fabric/version-automation-with-service-fabric-application-packages/index.md

 ---
-title: Version Automation with Service Fabric Application Packages
+title: Version automation with Service Fabric application packages
 description: Octopus Deploy can help you automate versioning of your Service Fabric application packages.
 ---